CleanCut/rusty_engine/scenarios/road_race.md

 1. In the `main()` function, in your `// game setup goes here` section:
 1. Make a vector of some `SpritePreset` variants to use as obstacles.
     * `let obstacle_presets = vec![SpritePreset::RacingBarrelBlue, SpritePreset::RacingBarrelRed, SpritePreset::RacingConeStraight];`
-    * You can add more variants than that, depending how challenging you would like the game to be.
+    * You can add more variants than that, depending on how challenging you would like the game to be.
 1. Loop through the presets, enumerating them so you have their index.
     * `for (i, preset) in obstacle_presets.into_iter().enumerate() { }`
     1. For each preset: